 Why does the website say that I have to pay to change my skin?

-This message is displayed if you are not currently logged into an account which contains a paid copy of the PC version of Minecraft.
+This message is displayed if you are not currently logged into an account which contains a paid copy of the Java version of Minecraft.
 If you can only play the demo, visit this article.

 Why don't I see my skin in multiplayer?

-If you are unable to change your skin or do not see your skin in multiplayer, visit help.mojang.com to see if the skins server is temporarily down.
+If you are unable to change your skin or do not see your skin in multiplayer, visit help.minecraft.net to see if the skins server is temporarily down.
 If you see the default skin in-game, first check server status, then refresh by logging out and back in.
 If everyone's skins show as the default, the server may be running in offline mode.

 I uploaded a new skin; why did my skin not change?